 - Fat.
 Most flavors dissolve well in oil, but not so much when dissolved in water.
 When we use fat in a marinade, it permeates the meat better.
 It gets the flavor deep into the crevices so that every bite is tender, juicy, and flavorful.

 - Acid.
-Acid plays a dual role of tenderizing the meat by breaking down the proteins, but it also balances out the fat a bit and adds flavor.
+Acid plays a dual role in tenderizing the meat by breaking down the proteins, but it also balances out the fat a bit and adds flavor.

 - Flavor.
-Here’s a chance to add other spices or flavors to your marinade.
+Here’s a chance to add other spices, fresh herbs, or flavors to your marinade.
 Remember that sometimes FLAVOR IS SALT (I’m looking at you, soy sauce).

 For every ONE POUND of meat, you need:

 - ONE ½ cup acid